delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## Intro

-Your business development person has done it again.
+Your business development (BD) person has done it again.
 He has hit the road and pitched a vision for a new project.
 He managed to get just enough funds for four weeks of development time for four to five developers.
+The BD person has a dangerous understanding of technology and can pitch solutions that mostly use the technologies correctly.
+He often leaves it to the devleopers to "fill in the details" and simply make stuff work.

+You are the crack development team.
+You have not failed yet to implement one of his product visions.
+You intend to deliver once again!

 ### His Vision: The AI-Backed Recipes Maker!